 One of my very best friends has recently celebrated her birthday.
-As she was away at the time I decided to bake her a cake upon her return.
+While she was away, I decided to bake her a cake upon her return.

 Now this wonderful lady loves coconut and lime and most importantly cake!!
 So I knew what flavour to bake, I just had another, BIG decision to make.

 Since I have fallen in love with Bundt tins.

 Finally, I’ve said it!!

 They give such amazing beauty and detail to cakes, without any extra effort from the baker.
 That’s got to be a good thing.
 Right??

 Such is my admiration for them, I am now the proud owner of 6 new Bundt tins – as well as the 3 I already owned.
 Some may call it an obsession, I prefer – variety!!

 Each tin is different.
 One is heart shaped, another square and the one I chose for my friend is called Blossom.

 Depending on how you look at it, the tin has layers of petals or leaves.
 I’m not really fussed wht they are (petals I think – I know I’ve just contradicted myself!!), just that the tin itself is beautiful.